 Sometimes called the “Obama Refi”, the HARP program was launched in 2009 as part of that year’s economic stimulus program.

-At the time, current mortgage rates had been dropping and so were U.S. home values.
+At the time, had been dropping and so were U.S. home values.

 30–year fixed–rate mortgage rates had moved to the high–4s, opening refinance opportunities nationwide.
 Unfortunately, many homeowners – including those in Los Angeles, California; Miami, Florida; and Phoenix, Arizona – found themselves unable to refinance.